zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The API Gateway contains two REST API authentication endpoints: `auth/login` and `auth/query`.

-The `/login` endpoint allows to authenticate mainframe user credentials and returns authentication token.
+The `/login` endpoint allows to authenticate mainframe user credentials and returns an authentication token.
 The login request requires the user credentials in one of the following formats:
   * Basic access authentication
-  * JSON body, which provides an object with the user credentials
+  * JSON with user credentials

 The response is an empty body and a token in a secure `HttpOnly` cookie named `apimlAuthenticationToken`.